moonman81/whoami/README.md

 ## License

-This project is licensed under the terms specified in the [LICENSE](https://github.com/moonman81/whoami/blob/main/LICENSE.md) file.
+This information is licensed under the terms specified in the [LICENSE](https://github.com/moonman81/whoami/blob/main/LICENSE.md) file.